-[Exclusive] EU parliament set to renege on transparency promises
+[Exclusive] EU parliament to renege on transparency promises

 Exclusive

-EU parliament set to renege on transparency promises
+EU parliament to renege on transparency promises

 The European Parliament's lawyers have declared that forcing MEPs to meet only registered lobbyists is illegal, according to internal documents seen by EUobserver.